vatesfr/xen-orchestra/docs/docs/xo6/backups.md

----
-sidebar_label: Backups in XO 6
+# Backups in XO 6
----

-# Backups

 XO 6 puts backup health where you look every day: on the dashboards.
 This page covers what you can see and follow from XO 6; creating and editing backup jobs is currently done in XO 5 (see [XO 6 vs. XO 5](xo6vsxo5.md)).